Irenezs/Notes/Physics/Particles.md

 # Fundamental Forces
 # The Photoelectric Effect
 ## Basics
-When light of high enough energy^[1] is incident on a metal plate, it was observed that electrons were released from the surface of the plate.
+When light of high enough energy is incident on a metal plate, it was observed that electrons were released from the surface of the plate.
 When the intensity of light was increased, the number of electrons emitted increased.
+If the frequency of light was lowered past some threshold, no electrons were emitted.

+When this was discovered, light was believ